itismadhavan/Vacation-Manager/README.md

 # Vacation-Manager

 To run the web client:
-1.Navigate to the client folder
+1. Navigate to the client folder
-2.npm i - to install the packages
+2. npm i - to install the packages
-3.npm start- to get the client running
+3. npm start- to get the client running

 To run the web server:
-1.navigate to server folder
+1. navigate to server folder
-2.npm i - to install the packages
+2. npm i - to install the packages
-3.npm start- to get the server running
+3. npm start- to get the server running

 To start the slack server: